Jaggesher/dotnet-shoppingCart/README.md

     * Return: Success Or Fail Messages.

-   **These are most inportant APIs for this project, there are many more additional apis for this visit projects controller files.**
+   **These are most important APIs for this project, there are many more additional APIs for this visit projects controller files.**

    <hr>